ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/utility/README.md

     After having filtered data according to the:
     - version --> v0.4.5

-    For that purpose, the code has been written for loading ONE MV NETWORK AT ONCE.
+    The code has been written for loading ONE MV NETWORK AT ONCE for that purpose.
-    If multiple network loading is required, the user is asked to modify the code for mapping the network to the output CityJSON to be compliant with the output of multiple network loading.
+    If multiple network loading is required, the user is asked to modify the code for mapping the network to the output CityJSON to comply with multiple network loading outputs.
-2) Once chosen the MV_district, the user is required to also put the geometry of the MultiPolygon the considered MV_district is built over, by copying and pasting the value corresponding to the field "geom".
+2) Once the MV_district is chosen, the user must also put the geometry of the MultiPolygon the considered MV_district is built over by copying and pasting the value corresponding to the field "geom".
-It corresponds to a long exa-decimal string which represents a compressed form of the boundaries of the district.
+It corresponds to a long exa-decimal string, which represents a compressed form of the district's boundaries.

-Instead, if needed data for utility network mapping are already available, ignore the steps listed below.
+Instead, if needed data for utility network mapping are already available, ignore the steps listed above.